Donovan-Gamboa/Spotify-Playlist-Manager/README.md

  - **/callback**: Receives the Spotify authorization code and exchanges it for an access token.

  - **/updatePlaylist**: Displays your followed artists and the songs added to the playlist.

+## Functions

+- **updatePlaylist()**: Manages the process of retrieving releases, clearing old tracks, and adding new ones.

+- **getOrCreatePlaylist()**: Finds or creates a playlist named "Recent Releases".

+- **getRecentReleasesFromFollowedArtists()**: Fetches recent album releases (within the last two weeks) from followed artists.

+- **clearPlaylist(playlistId)**: Clears all tracks from the specified playlist.

+- **addTracksToPlaylist(playlistId, trackUris)**: Adds tracks in batches (max 100 per request) to a playlist.

+## Debugging

+The application includes console logs for debugging:

+   - **Authorization Code**: Logs the authorization code received from Spotify.
+   - **Access and Refresh Tokens**: Logs the access and refresh tokens used for API requests.
+   **Errors**: Any errors encountered during playlist updating or API calls will be logged to the console.